 - a copy of the amendments, if any;

-- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required, but may be provided to the Moldovan Patent Office within 2 months from the application filing date.
+- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required unless it is signed by a proxy-holder.
+The executed PoA should be provided to the Moldovan Patent Office within 3 months from the application

 The term for entering Moldovan national phase of a PCT application is 31 months from the priority date.
 The term for filing a conventional patent application in Moldova is 12 months from the priority date.